Python-SIP/sip/sphinx/using.rst

 If you want to use your own meta-type or super-type then they must be sub-classed from one of the SIP provided types.
-Your types must be registered using :cfunc:`sipRegisterPyType()`.
+Your types must be registered using :c:func:`sipRegisterPyType()`.
 This is normally done in code specified using the :directive:`%InitialisationCode` directive.

 As an example, PyQt4 uses :directive:`%DefaultMetatype` to specify a new